Post-Angkor period: European colonialism and Anglo-French rivalries

-Outlook
+Continued debate over Post-Angkor historiography

 Archaeology of Cambodia is considered to be still in its infancy.
 The introduction of new methods of geochronology such as LIDAR-Scanning and Luminescence dating has revealed new sets and kinds of data and studies on climate—and environmental imbalances have become more numerous in recent years.
 Reflection of results obviously requires time, as in an article of the US National Academy of Sciences of the year 2010, the author complains: "Historians and archaeologists have, with a few notable exceptions only rarely considered the role played by environment and climate in the history of Angkor".

 Widely debated remain historiography, culturalism and other aspects of the historical sources as wide contradictions suggest.
 Probably the greatest challenge is to synchronise all research with the conclusions of the neighbouring countries.
 Delicate issues exist that are rooted in this historical period (border disputes, cultural heritage), which are politically relevant and far from solved.
 Definitive conclusions with all contributing factors in a reasonable context are clearly future events.